akveo/blur-admin/docs/contents/articles/013-create-new-page/index.md

 3) Then let's create empty html file called `my-new-page.html` inside of `src/app/pages/myNewPage`.

 4) Lastly let's create ui router state for this page.
-To do this we need to modify :
+To do this we need to modify module.js file we created on step 2:
 ```javascript
 (function () {
   'use strict';